Orion-AI-Lab/orion-ai-lab.github.io/content/authors/maria-sdraka/_index.md

 # The following command determines whether or not the author
 # has his/her own page, and is listed on the /People/ page.
 _build:
-  render: never
+  render: always
 cascade:
   _build:
     render: never
     list: always

 # Display name
-title: Mara Sdraka
+title: Maria Sdraka

 # Full Name (for SEO)
-first_name: Mara
+first_name: Maria
 last_name: Sdraka

 ## Is this the primary user of the site?